 The ginger is truly immensely powerful in improving your digestive function as it promotes peristalsis.
 It works against tension, accelerates the secretion of gases and soothes gastric and intestinal cramps.

-Ginger root is effective in colds, because it heats, dilutes mucus and strengthens the immune system, but it is not used if the fever has already occurred in the cold.
+The root is effective in colds, because it heats, dilutes mucus and strengthens the immune system, but it is not used if the fever has already occurred in the cold.

 The root reduces blood sugar levels, so it is recommendable that diabetics enjoy it.
-Ginger compresses are suitable for acute and chronic pain associated with rheumatism, arthritis, kidney pain, fever, sore throat, stomach cramps, inflamed liver and bile, bronchitis and asthma.
+Ginger compresses are suitable for acute and chronic pain associated with rheumatism, arthritis, kidney pain, fever, stomach cramps, inflamed liver and bile, bronchitis and asthma.

 The root of ginger has been used in Asian countries for more than 6000 years.
-Ginger is considered as an agent for better digestion and against nausea.
+It is considered as an agent for better digestion and against nausea.
 It is proven to help with nausea as people use it for centuries.
 This fact is also proven by scientific studies and testimonies of people who used it.
 Sailors used it on board ships.

-There are many stories describing how people with a ginger and honey preparation have cured severe illnesses and health conditions.
+There are many stories describing how people with ginger and honey preparation have cured severe illnesses and health conditions.
 This drink is also excellent against pain and inflammation.
 It will give you energy and boost your immune system.

 Take one teaspoon three times a day.
 The teaspoon should be plastic or wooden, but it shouldn’t be metal, because the metal causes oxidation that destroys most of the vitamins and minerals, which would greatly reduce the value of the preparation.